TÜRKIYE

 Coastal Türkiye

 Türkiye’s coastline is steeped in ancient history, having been a cradle of civilizations for millennia.
-From the Bronze Age to the Romans and beyond, numerous cultures have left their mark on the region, and en route to the coastal resort town of Kuşadasi - our base for the next three nights, we stop at Aphrodisias, a Roman city named for the Greek goddess of love Aphrodite.
+From the Bronze Age to the Romans and beyond, numerous cultures have left their mark on the region, and en route to the coastal resort town of Kuşadasi - our base for the next three nights, we stop at Aphrodisias, a Roman city named for the Greek goddess of love, Aphrodite.
 Here we will explore the ancient site, with time to marvel at the remnants of the civil architecture for which the Romans are renowned, such as baths, an agora, an odeon, and a theatre- one of the most magnificent from antiquity, with a capacity of close to 30,000 people.
 There is also time to visit the onsite museum, filled with statues found from all over the ancient site of Aphrodisias, before we enjoy a relaxed alfresco lunch in a nearby outdoor setting.
 In the afternoon, we continue to the bustling seaside town of Kuşadasi, where after checking in, dinner will be in the hotel.
 Overnight Kuşadasi (B, L, D)

 • Day 11 | Monday 28 September